Aeroluna/LunaCoopMod/README.md

 - Increased Lock On autocast range from 7 to 7.5 (Ability is still cast at 7 range).
 - Increased dummy weapon range while channeling Lock On (Cyclones will stand farther back when attack moved).

 Parity with Versus Cyclones.
 Not sure why Co-op changed the Lock On ability so much.
+This change affects Swann.

 ## Amon